meirisoda/school_fall2023/NTRN201/My Notes/Module 10 - Vitamins and Minerals.md

 - nicotinic acid (niacin)
 - nicotinamid (niacinamide)
-Functions in coenzymes (NAD+ and NADP+), catabolism of energy-yielding nutrients and fatty acid biosynthesis Can be taken in directly from foods or
+Functions in coenzymes (NAD+ and NADP+), catabolism of energy-yielding nutrients and fatty acid biosynthesis Can be taken in directly from foods or indirectly (synthesized from tryptophan)
 #### Pantothenic acid
 #### Biotin
 #### Vitamin B6